 What is a Total Loss?

-Any accident that results in severe vehicle damage will lead to repair costs for the vehicles involved.
+According to our Norcross personal injury lawyers, any accident that results in severe vehicle damage will lead to repair costs for the vehicles involved.
 In most cases, the insurance company for the at-fault driver will be responsible for paying the costs of these repairs.
 A vehicle is classified as a “total loss” when the insurance company deems the cost of repairing the accident-related damages exceeds its fair market value.

 What Happens After a Car is Declared a Total Loss?

 After the insurance company declares your vehicle a total loss, they will make you an offer they believe reflects its “fair market value.”
 That is the replacement value of the car adjusted for age, mileage, and condition at the time of the accident.
 This is where the conflict can begin.
 You may disagree that the vehicle is a total loss or believe the insurance company’s “fair market value” offer is less than your car’s value.

 If you accept the valuation, they will become the legal owners of the vehicle and have it taken to a scrap yard, where all the usable parts will be sold before it’s destroyed.
 The proceeds from parting your car out helps the insurance company recoup some of the costs they paid you for the total loss.

 For a free legal consultation with a total loss lawyer serving Norcross, call 404-214-2001

 What if I Do Not Believe My Vehicle is a Total Loss?

 Many people involved in accidents disagree with the insurance company’s total loss declaration.
 Although the insurance company may imply that accepting their decision to declare your car a total loss is final, it is not.